Eliza Orme

-Eliza Orme, also called Elizabeth Orme (25 December 1848 – 22 June 1937) was the first woman to earn a law degree in England, from University College London in 1888.
+Eliza Orme (25 December 1848 – 22 June 1937) was the first woman to earn a law degree in England, from University College London in 1888.

 Early life

 Orme was born near Regent's Park in London, into a well-connected middle-class family.
-She was the seventh of eight children of Charles Orme (c.1807–1893) and Eliza (née Andrews) (1816–1892), daughter of Reverend Edward Andrews.
-Charles Orme was a distiller and Eliza Orme had been a governess to Elizabeth Barrett Browning.
+She was the seventh of eight children of Charles Orme (c.1806–1893) and Eliza (née Andrews) (1816–1892), daughter of Reverend Edward Andrews.
+Charles Orme was a distiller and Eliza Orme hosted a salon that was frequented by members of the Pre-Raphaelite brotherhood.
 Orme was the niece of Emily Augusta Patmore (née Andrews) (1824–1862) who published under the name Mrs. Motherly and was the first wife and lifelong influence of poet and essayist Coventry Patmore.
-Orne's sister Emily Rosaline Orme would go on to become a noted campaigner for women's suffrage in Scotland.
+Orme's sister Emily Rosaline Orme would go on to become a noted campaigner for women's suffrage in Scotland.

-Her parents often invited over academics and artists such as Thomas Carlyle and John Stuart Mill, and were supportive of women's education.
-Orme attended the Bedford College for Women and, when University College London allowed both men and women to attend lectures in 1871, became a student there.
+Her parents often hosted academics and artists such as Thomas Carlyle and John Stuart Mill, and were supportive of women's education.
+Orme attended the Bedford College for Women and, in 1869, was one of nine women to write the University of London’s first General Examination for Women.
+After University College London allowed both men and women to attend lectures, she became a student there in 1872.
 Her teachers included John Elliot Cairnes (1823–1875), W. Leonard Courtney (1850–1928), and W. A. Hunter (1844–1898).
-She received awards and scholarships in Political Economy, Jurisprudence, and Roman Law, but was unable to graduate as the University of London, which included University College London, did not allow women to receive degrees.
+She earned awards and scholarships in Political Economy, Jurisprudence, and Roman Law.

-In 1874, she wrote two notes for The Examiner on the subject of degrees for women at the University of London, arguing in favour of women's education.
+In 1874, she wrote two articles for The Examiner on the subject of degrees for women at the University of London, arguing in favour of women's education.
 Four years later, the university reversed its policy and permitted women to receive degrees and in 1878, she passed the first two exams for the Bachelor of Laws with honours.
 She received her LLB degree from the University of London in 1888.